albertocarm/bayescores/README.md

 Okay, so looking at the unadjusted scores, you might be thinking:

-> “Hold on… a high score for a study with 300 subjects where there’s
+> “Hold on… a high score for a study with 300 subjects, based on
-> barely any increase in long-term survival seems a bit exaggerated,
+> long-term survival but with such short follow-up, seems a bit
-> even assuming better QoL… what’s going on here?”
+> exaggerated—even assuming better QoL.
+What’s going on here?”

 And that’s a great question.
 You should be aware of an inherent challenge in many statistical models—including mixture cure models—when